 - Use a dental dam during oral sex.

-It is important to understand that you won’t know that someone has an STI by staring deeply into their eyes.
-Get tested and enjoy the month of love.
+It’s important to understand that you won’t know that someone has an STI by staring deeply into their eyes.
+Get tested and enjoy sex- but safely.